NASA-Openscapes/earthdata-cloud-cookbook/README.md

 ### Hackday 4 Summary

+This was our first Hackday "opening up" to folks beyond the NASA Mentors.
+Thanks Owen Littlejohns for joining and contributing!

 - OPeNDAP: Cassie & Chris added OPeNDAP access to how-do-i > access data > if I’m local Merged branch into cookbook main! https://github.com/NASA-Openscapes/earthdata-cloud-cookbook/pull/202#pullrequestreview-1421457010